Introduction > Overview: Supplement > Background

 - background

-In addition, the language generation model also generates network/server settings and code (programs) in various languages that connect characters and generative models.
+Furthermore, the language generation model also generates network/server settings and code (programs) in various languages that connect characters and generative models.

 - ◯